FCanfran/ATM-DP/gdb/README.md

 customers of the wisabi dataset are gathered.
 - `txGenerator.py`: regular and anomalous transactions generator.
 - `txGenerator-simplified.py`: simplified version of the regular and anomalous transactions generator.
+- `txGenerator-split.py`: auxiliary script for doing the splitting of the transactions in interaction-start and interaction-end.
+Generates the start and end interaction for each transaction.
+- `txGenerator-join-split.py`: auxiliary script for joining multiple different transaction files (ordering them by timestamp) and performing the splitting of each transaction into its corresponding interaction-start and interaction-end interactions.
 - `csv`: directory with some generated bank data and transactions in csv format.
 - `populatemodule`: golang module for the population of the stable bank database in Neo4j.
 - `wisabi`: directory with the source csv files of the wisabi synthetic bank dataset.